Cycling74/min-devkit/ReadMe.md

 ### Windows

-If you are using Visual Studio then Visual Studio 2015 is the minimum requirement.
-You can run `cmake --help` to get a list of the options available.
+If you are using Visual Studio, You can run `cmake --help` to get a list of the options available.
 Assuming some version of Visual Studio 2015, the commands to generate the projects will look like this:

 * 32 bit: `cmake -G "Visual Studio 14 2015" ..`
 * 64 bit: `cmake -G "Visual Studio 14 2015 Win64" -DWIN64:Bool=True ..`